-Family Relationship Centres (FRCs) provide valuable support for people who need help to manage their relationship breakdown.
+A Family Relationship Centre (FRC) is essentially a centre that provides mediation and other services for separating families, including counselling.
+They provide valuable support for people who need help to manage their relationship breakdown.
 This includes challenges and disputes around post-separation parenting or property arrangements.

-Relationships Australia NSW offer a range of support and services, including parenting and property dispute resolution, counselling and group relationship education workshops are designed to support you through any challenges you are facing.
+Relationships Australia NSW have five Family Relationship Centres throughout NSW, offering a range of support and services, including Family Dispute Resolution, counselling and group relationship education workshops, designed to support you through any challenges you are facing.

 Relationships Australia NSW provides support across the state, both in person and online, and no referrals are required.
 Government subsidies help ensure our services remain affordable.